hrshiniA/portfolio_app/README.md

 ```

 **Step 2: Set Up Environment Variables**
-- Create a `.env` file in the backend directory of the project.
+- Create a `.env` file in the backend directory of the project (refer to the .env.example file).
 - Add the following line with a secure, unique secret key:
   ```
   JWT_SECRET="your-secure-secret-key"